 A brief vignette describing a new or unique diagnostic or treatment method for a specific medical condition or category that would have relevance to the average physiatrist or practitioner in another rehabilitation discipline.
 This should include a short review of the history of previous methods, a description of the new method, and justification for the basis of the new approach.
 The Clinical Pearls do not have to be presented with a specific case.
 These manuscripts should be no more than 1,000 words (excluding references) with no more than two figures or tables.

 Letters to the editor are encouraged and will be considered for publication at the Editor-in-Chief's discretion.
-All letters should be brief (no more than 750 words) and relate to the specific article being commented on.
-Letters should not reference any unpublished literature and references are limited to no more than 5 (five).
+All letters should be brief (no more than 750 words) and must relate to content published in PM&R. Letters should not reference any unpublished literature and references are limited to no more than 5 (five).
 Letters are also subject to editorial modification.